Considered Purchase Marketing – It’s All about Getting Back to Basics

 Cross-device buying patterns?
 Considered purchase?
 Persistent identifier?
+People-based marketing?
 These days, even the sharpest marketers can occasionally feel like cryptozoologists tracking the elusive Bigfoot (i.e. customer).
-But the basics still apply.
+It’s important to remember that, even with all the data-driven technology that now exists in marketing and advertising, the basics still apply.
 Let’s take a look at considered purchases, for instance.

 Considered Purchase : a complex buying decision with a high degree of financial and/or emotional risk and reward.
 This process requires meaningful investigation and comparison by key decision makers and influencers prior to a transaction.